-- Project Area: Describe the proposed site(s) at which work would be conducted, including any maps and figures needed to illustrate key points.
+- 1. Project Area: Describe the proposed site(s) at which work would be conducted, including any maps and figures needed to illustrate key points.
 The description could include geographic, geologic, ecologic, and anthropologic characteristics of the site(s), as well as, pertinent measurements or statistics. - 2.
 Project Design: For each objective, describe experimental and sampling designs and provide rationale for selecting them.
 Address sample sizes, sample dates, sampling effort, and methods of sampling.
 Cite references containing more detail. - 3.
 Data Collection and Reduction: Describe the data collected from each sample and the protocols for collecting them.
 Describe the path the data would take after they leave the field.
 Include descriptions of data editing, the media used to record data, and the software used to store data. - 4.
 Data Analysis: Describe the analytical procedures to be used.
 Cite references as appropriate.
 There should be a description of the analysis that would provide estimates of each parameter identified in the objectives.

 Project Monitoring and Evaluation: Detail the monitoring and evaluation plan for the project.
-Building on the stated project objectives, which should be specific and measurable, identify what you will measure (i.e., quantitative/quantifiable indicators) and how you will measure (i.e., methods, sample size, survey tools).
-Reference the stated project timetable (i.e., process indicators) and budget information (i.e., input indicators).
-Identify the products/services to be delivered and how/to whom they will be delivered (i.e., output indicators).
-Detail the expected direct effect(s) of the project on beneficiaries (i.e., outcome indicators).
+Building on the stated project objectives identify what you will measure (i.e., quantitative/quantifiable indicators) and how you will measure (i.e., methods, sample size, survey tools).
+Reference the stated project timetable and budget information.
+Identify the products/services to be delivered and how/to whom they will be delivered.
+Detail the expected direct effect(s) of the project on beneficiaries.
 Include any available questionnaires, surveys, curricula, exams/tests, or other assessment tools to be used for project evaluation.
 Describe the resources and organizational structure available for gathering, analyzing and reporting monitoring and evaluation data.
 If applicable, describe how project participants and beneficiaries will participate in monitoring and evaluation activities.
 Describe how findings will be fed back into decision making and project activities throughout the project period.